djeada/Git-Notes/notes/08_observing_repository.md

 git blame filename
 ```

-Example: To audit changes in `index.html`, use:
+To audit changes in `index.html`, use:

 ```bash
 git blame index.html